 Although Nisbets already has measures in place to help address modern slavery, we understand that the risks evolve and require constant vigilance.
-Moving forward, Nisbets will:
+Next year we will survey our supply chain to help understand all ESG issues with the aim of helping us focus on the priorities and identify any gaps in process or knowledge.